 The timing of when a specific patient returns to work depends on their motivation to return and their particular job.
 In general, patients that want to go back to work, return very quickly.
 Those that don’t, delay as long as they can.

-So if you’re out a week, or 2-3 weeks or even a couple of months, almost everyone returns to their workplace after surgery if they’re motivated to return.
+So if you’re out a week, or two-three weeks or even a couple of months, almost everyone returns to their workplace after surgery if they’re motivated.

 Dr. William A. Leone is head of the Leone Center for Orthopedic Care at Holy Cross Hospital in Fort Lauderdale, Florida and has earned a reputation as one of the nation’s top orthopedic surgeons.
 An orthopedic surgeon for the past 29 years, his specialty is solving complex hip and knee problems.
 Call 954-489-4575 or visit HolyCrossLeoneCenter.com to schedule a consultation.